thomcsmits/gosling-accessibility/spec-examples/README.md

 The automatically generated description:

 > Long description: Gosling figure with title: 'Visual Encoding'.
 The subtitle reads: 'Gosling provides diverse visual encoding methods'.
 There are 3 subfigures.
 Subfigure 0 shows a plot marked with rect.
 The genomic field 'start' is shown on the x-axis.
 The genomic field 'end' is shown on the xe-axis.
 The nominal field 'sample' is shown on the row-axis.
 The quantitative field 'peak' is shown on the color-axis.
- Subfigure 1 shows a plot marked with bar.
+ Subfigure 1 shows a bar chart.
 The genomic field 'position' is shown on the x-axis.
 The quantitative field 'peak' is shown on the y-axis.
 The nominal field 'sample' is shown on the row-axis.
 The nominal field 'sample' is shown on the color-axis.
- Subfigure 2 shows a plot marked with line.
+ Subfigure 2 shows a line chart.
 The genomic field 'position' is shown on the x-axis.
 The quantitative field 'peak' is shown on the y-axis.
 The nominal field 'sample' is shown on the row-axis.
 The nominal field 'sample' is shown on the color-axis.